TheRazzBerry/COMP229.006.Project.BinaryBeasts/README.md

+# BINARYBEASTS
-# BINARYBEASTS: TOURNAMENT CREATION WEB APPLICATION
+# TOURNAMENT CREATION WEB APP
     -> Remember to npm install to get all the required packages -> Create a .env file to set a MongoDB server URI (Auth in the future) : DB_URI = ''